 Further information about the 2014 experiments can be found in this final report.

 Details about the 2015 experiments, including design, sampling, and results can be found here.

 - Indiscriminate placement of nets did not result in consistent enhancement of wild recruits (enhancement only occurred once in 12 trials).

 - Survival of greater than or equal to 1-year class individuals was not enhanced in netted versus control plots at any of the six sites in 2014 but occurred in four of six sites in 2015.

 - Cultured clam survival (May to October 2015) at the four sites where nets functioned properly varied from 65% to 100% and was independent of aperture size; however, where siltation was heavy or mud snails [Tritia (= Ilyanassa) obsoleta] deposited massive numbers of egg capsules on the nets (both scenarios resulting in anoxic conditions in the protected plots), survival ranged from 0% to 48%.

 Average annual and wintertime seawater temperatures in the Gulf of Maine have risen gradually during the past two decades, and the warming has been accompanied by increases in clam predators such as the invasive European green crab, Carcinus maenas.
 Due to the increases in predation and the expected continuation of the warming trend, conservation closures or other large-scale, indirect shellfish management tools cannot be effective in creating new wealth or maintaining jobs associated with the clam fishery in most areas.
-Therefore, to adapt to changes and increase diversification in the clamming industry in Maine, clammers should be encouraged to protect small (ca. 10 acres) intertidal tracts with netting and other predator-deterrent measures.
+Therefore, to adapt to changes, clammers should be encouraged to protect small (ca. 10 acres) intertidal tracts with netting and other predator-deterrent measures.
 These smaller tracts of mudflats are easier to routinely maintain than an entire mudflat.